tonan/bjc/README.md

    ```

 #### Next, follow these steps to spin up your own dev/test environment:
-The demo environment will provision in AWS fairly quickly; within a few minutes.
-However, there is a start-up script, which configures the demo environment, that also needs to be run.
+The demo environment will provision in AWS fairly quickly, usually within a few minutes.
+Once the environment is up there is a startup script you must run to prep the demo.
 This script can take 10 minutes or more to complete.
 Be sure to give yourself plenty of time prior to the start of your demo for the environment to spin up and for the startup script to run to completion.
+We generally recommend setting up at least 30 minutes before your demo to ensure you have enough time.

 1.  `git pull` to fetch the latest changes.
 2. Use the `build_demo.sh` script in the ./bin directory to stand up the latest stack in us-west-2.